 However, I found the perfect solution for picky fish eaters that even teenagers and grown meat-eater men will love and that is my Cajun Blackened Cod.
 Delightful spices that tingle the tongue and wake up the senses with earthy cumin, spicy chili, tasty taco seasoning and of course a little garlic for good measure is all you need to make your meat eaters like fish.
 With your first bite, the spices hit your tongue and the moist flaky texture is perfect all on its own but with a little drizzle of lemon on top is just pure heavenly.

-The trick is the iron skillet.
 The iron skillet gets really hot and is a good conductor of heat and when you add the spices it seals the outer section of the fish with a crust of "blackened" spices and seals in the juicy flaky fish.
 If you do not have an iron skillet you can still make this in a regular pan but the fish may not get as golden/blackened crust but the taste is still great.

 I think the secret for getting "anti-fish eaters" to like fish is to disguise the fish taste.
 I am not suggesting that you dress the fish up like Mr. Steak but adding some zesty spices transforms the usual scary baked smelly fish into something they do not even think is fish.
 I used a pre-made taco seasoning but you can make your own with a mixture of chili powder, paprika, onion powder, sea salt, garlic powder, cumin, oregano, black pepper, cayenne pepper, and red pepper flakes.

 You can use any white fish you like but I had cod on hand and it worked like a charm.
-Last week I made Cajun Blackened catfish and made delicious fish tacos with a chipolte rainbow slaw and the boys devoured it in nano seconds.
+Last week I made Cajun Blackened catfish and made delicious fish tacos with a chipotle rainbow slaw and the boys devoured it in nano seconds.
 It's all about disguising the fish!

 Whether you eat the blackened Cajun cod with just a drizzle of lemon with a healthy veggies on the side or wrapped up as fish tacos, I am sure this will be a big hit with even your picky fish eaters.